junesshr/junesshr/README.md

 # Hi there!
-I'm Kollei - aka [junes!foss](https://github.com/junesshr)
+I'm Kale - aka [junes!foss](https://github.com/junesshr)

 ## What am i doing on GitHub?
-- I take part on maintaining [this repo](https://github,com/PojavLauncherTeam/PojavLauncherTeam.github.io), putting me into position on being it's lead maintainer.
+- I take part on maintaining [this repo](https://github.com/PojavLauncherTeam/PojavLauncherTeam.github.io), putting me into position on being it's lead maintainer.
 - 👨‍💻 I'm currently working on a [fetch program written in Rust](https://github.com/junesshr/oxyfetch), being my first proper project.
 - 📚 I'm also learning Python, the three holy web languages, C, and Rust as years goes by.
 - 💪🏼 I'll try to sharpen my knowledge on programming as far as i can.